wells-wood-research/tessera/README.md

 ![Fragment-based protein representation](img/fragment_overview.png)

 *Figure 1: Fragment-based protein representation of the ZIF268 Zinc Finger (PDB: 1AAY).
-Detected Fragments 14 (in blue) correspond to DNA- and metal-binding functions.
-Unclassified regions are labeled as "unknown" (white).
 The structure is represented as a Fragment Graph, which preserves connectivity via peptide bonds (dark edges) and spatial proximity (dotted edges), or as a Fragment Set with unique fragment types.
 DNA is shown in yellow; zinc ions in purple.*

 ## Performance